Holiday (novel)

-Holiday is a Booker Prize-winning novel by English writer Stanley Middleton.
+Holiday is a novel by English writer Stanley Middleton published in 1974 by Hutchinson.
+The novel along with Nadine Gordimer’s The Conservationist jointly won the Booker Prize in 1974.

 Plot

 The novel revolves around Edwin Fisher, a lecturer who takes a holiday at a seaside resort.
-The work takes place entirely within the mind of Fisher, with much of the book's development dealing with the painful realities of Fisher's mind and life.
+The work takes place entirely within the mind of Fisher, with much of the book's development dealing with the painful realities of his mind and life.

 Awards

 Holiday shared the 1974 Booker Prize for Fiction with The Conservationist, by Nadine Gordimer.

 In 2006, The Times re-submitted the opening chapter of the novel (along with fellow Booker winner In a Free State, by V. S. Naipaul) to 20 literary agents and publishers.
 Only one agent accepted Holiday, while Naipaul's novel was rejected by every house to which it was sent.